 Whether the rise of on-demand expertise will challenge the position held by big management consultancies remains to be seen.

 Today, if you’re the CEO of a Fortune 100 company, some specific types of problems still might call for consulting firms.

-If you are considering a leveraged buyout, confronting an industry upstart, or working on problems of regional governance in Southeast Asia, certain consulting firms may be able to add significant value.
+If you are considering a leveraged buyout, confronting an industry upstart, or working on problems of regional governance in Southeast Asia, for instance, certain consulting firms may be able to add significant value.

-The specific types of operating expertise that McKinsey, BCG, and Bain have acquired over the last several decades do still offer a powerful, differentiating value proposition in some of these fields.
-That expertise has been hard-won, and it’s not always something that will be easily provided by the on-demand economy.
+The specific types of operating expertise that McKinsey, BCG, and Bain have acquired over the last several decades offer a powerful, differentiating value proposition in some of these fields.
+That expertise has been hard-won, and it’s not necessarily something that will be easily provided by the on-demand economy.

 A GLG expert also isn’t going to have the same commitment to execution as a large management consulting firm, as these firms typically come into the business and help to enact the needed changes.

 At the same time, with the growth of these expert networks, it’s not hard to imagine the range of situations that truly call for the help of management consultancies being narrowed.
 Ten years ago, it would have been justifiable to work with McKinsey solely because the world’s experts in a particular topic are there.
 Today, it’s highly likely that that very same expert (or a comparable one) is reachable for either an on-demand conference call or a longer, freelance engagement.

 Ultimately, however, expertise is not what the consultancies imagine they are selling anyway, as Bain’s early motto makes clear:

 “We don’t sell advice by the hour; we sell profits at a discount.”